Chisenhale Poster 1997

 Chisenhale Friends’ price: £45 (unframed)*

-**As part of our collaboration with Allied Editions at Frieze London, the final 100 editions by Wolfgang Tillmans will be exclusively released at the fair.
-From 10am on Wednesday 4 October, these will be available to buy at the Allied Editions stand at Frieze London and at Chisenhale Gallery.
+As part of our collaboration with Allied Editions at Frieze London, the final 100 editions by Wolfgang Tillmans will be exclusively released at the fair.
+These will be available to buy at the Allied Editions stand at Frieze London and at Chisenhale Gallery.

 This edition is limited to one print per person and is available for sale at Chisenhale Gallery in person, via email or phone.